IMMUTABLE LAWS OF THE UNIVERSE

 No reasonable person can dispute there are immutable, unchanging laws that govern our lives.
 There is no escape from them.

-One such law is the LAW OF EXPECTATION.
-In practical terms, we tend to get what we expect.
+One such law is the Law of Expectations.
+In practical terms, we tend to receive what we expect.
 Expectations set in motion thoughts and ideas.
 In turn, these eventually produce actions.
-Actions become reality.
+Actions become our reality.

-Change the way we think is the first step to changing behavior.
+Changing the way we think is the first step to changing our behavior.
 However, speech comes before actions.
-Usually we speak our thoughts and ideas.
-We build our expectations with our words.
-As we speak, so it usually becomes.
+Usually, we speak our thoughts and ideas, building our expectations with our words.
+As we speak, things usually become.

 As one philosopher said: “Reading makes us full, speaking makes us prepared, and writing makes us exact.”

-Therefore, if we want the LAW OF EXPECTATION to work in positive outcomes, we must do three things:
+Therefore, if we want the Law of Expectations to work in positive outcomes, we must do three things: